 This may or may not have been somewhat contrived by Punk himself (see Continuity Nod), but his infamous Worked Shoot promo on the 6/27/11 RAW foreshadowed several things that have happened in storyline involving him in the year-plus since:

-Also, he feuded with Triple H (which somehow morphed into Triple H vs. Kevin Nash, but hey, who's counting?)
+Also, he feuded with Triple H (which somehow metamorphosed into Triple H vs. Kevin Nash, but hey, who's counting?)

 Especially his bit comparing himself to Brock Lesnar (whose name hadn't been invoked in the WWE in years - he'd later reappear in the WWE after the following Wrestlemania - notably NOT feuding with Punk, who was champion at the time) and saying that both of them were Paul Heyman guys.
 Heyman reappeared after Punk's heel turn and aligned himself with Punk.
 Further invoked when the term "Paul Heyman guy" actually came into play again.